-If you use hay as bedding for your pet, replace it every morning because the Guinea Pig may also chew on the hay.
+If you use hay as bedding for your pet, check to see if any needs to be replaced every day because your Guinea Pig might eat the hay.
 Depending on what type of bedding you use, clean and reuse or replace when necessary.

-Clean the feeding bowls every day and wipe dry any urine on the floor of the cage.
-As you clean the bowls, discard any leftover food and water and replenish with fresh supplies to avoid contamination.
+Clean the feeding bowls every day and wipe dry any urine on the floor of their cage.
+As you clean the bowls, discard any leftover food and replenish with fresh supplies to avoid contamination.

-On a weekly basis, the entire cage should be completely cleaned.
-First remove the pet(s), bowls, bedding, and tray.
+Each week the entire cage should be completely cleaned.
+First remove your pet(s), bowls, bedding, and tray.
 Thoroughly clean the cage using Guinea Pig safe disinfectants and some warm water.
 Tackle the corners where the pets tend to drop their waste.
 Clean the flooring tray and wipe it dry.

 Any toys and other accessories should also be cleaned or replaced.
-Once you’re done cleaning, spray a disinfectant before placing your pet back to the cage.
+Once you’re done cleaning, spray a disinfectant before placing your pet back in their cage.

-The best way to handle a Guinea Pig is by placing one hand near its hind area while the other hand holds it from the mid-section of its upper body.
-Never hold your Guinea Pig using one hand because you risk dropping it and hurting it.
-It’s normal for the pet to jump or even run if it’s not used to handling but with time, it will enjoy being petted.
+The best way to handle a Guinea Pig is by placing one hand near its back end while the other hand holds it from the mid-section of its upper body.
+Never hold your Guinea Pig using one hand because you risk dropping them and hurting them.
+It’s normal for your pet to jump or even run if it’s not used to handling but with time, they will enjoy being petted.

-If you can, it would be great for their health to place your pet in an open room with toys it can use to exercise.
-Obesity is a common problem among Guinea Pigs and plenty of exercise time is necessary for their well-being.
+If you have the space, it would be great for their health to place your pet in an open room with toys they can use to exercise.
+Obesity is a common problem among Guinea Pigs and plenty of exercise time is necessary for their wellbeing.